WalletConnect/walletconnect-docs/docs/readme.md

 ___

 ### SDKs
-WalletConnect comprises four core components and associated SDKs:
+WalletConnect comprises four core components and associated SDKs:WalletConnect Sign is a remote signer

 - [Sign](introduction/sign.md) - a remote signer protocol to communicate securely between web3 wallets and dapps.
 - [Auth](introduction/auth.md) - an authentication protocol to login wallets users into web applications.